Johnson Space Center(JSC) / Space Center Houston

 - Opening : Summer 09:00 - 17:00 / Winter 10:00 - 17:00 (Until 18:00 on weekends)

 - Closing : December 25

 - Admission charges : Adult $19.95($14.95), Child $15.95($10.95), Senior $18.95($13.95)(In parentheses is the online purchase price)

 - Web site : Space Center Houston https://spacecenter.org/

 - Web site : Lyndon B. Johnson Space Center https://www.nasa.gov/centers/johnson/home/

 Restoration of Historic Mission Control Center(MCC)

-Historic Mission Control Center(MCC) : Control room used in the Apollo program is now under restoration and admission is restricted in order to completely return to the form of that time, for 50th anniversary of Apollo 11 of July 2019.
-All consoles have been removed and restored at the Kansas Cosmosphere.
-And carpets and wallpapers are completely peeled off and reformed.
+Historic Mission Control Center(MCC) (Mission Operations Control Room-2 (MOCR-2) または Flight Control Room-2(FCR-2)) : Control room used in the Apollo program restoration work was completely carried out to completely return to the form of that time, for 50th anniversary of Apollo 11 of July 2019.

 "This is Houston"